 So what is this “intuitive” IoT concept?
 Imec’s idea here is that the Things themselves melt into the background.
 In the end, what we experience isn’t a gadget, but rather a service enabled by a gadget or a combination of gadgets.

-One example from Imec’s Harmke de Groot is a smart kitchen, where recipes are suggested based on available ingredients, an in-hood sniffer can make suggestions on work in progress, and perishables can be monitored for freshness.
+One example from Imec’s Harmke de Groot is a smart kitchen you can add using this salt and pepper shakers, where recipes are suggested based on available ingredients, an in-hood sniffer can make suggestions on work in progress, and perishables can be monitored for freshness.
 These would be enabled by a host of sensors in refrigerators, cabinets, and on and around the stove itself.

 This reminds me of past presentations on context awareness (a phrase that seems to have faded out of the headlines lately), where interfaces fade away and machines anticipate our needs.
 Nice idea in principle, although fraught with complication.
 Then again, we’ve solved complicated problems before.
 It certainly seems that the focus on what IoT devices enable is the right focus.
 Just not sure it needs a new name (especially IIoT, which looks like the Industrial IoT).